-The office staff will get important messages and materials to your child.
+The Main Office staff will get important messages and materials to your child, as needed.

 AMHS students may not, under any circumstances, bring a visitor to school.
 Anyone not registered at AMHS is a visitor.
 Unauthorized persons will be asked to leave immediately and are subject to charges under the Trespass to Property Act.